 These warts are fleshy growths (a bit like cauliflower florets in shape).
 They can appear in and around the vagina, the anus, the penis or on the scrotum.
 Usually, they are not painful but can cause irritation.
 They are passed on by skin-to-skin contact with the warts.

 Once somebody is infected with HPV, they will always have the virus (which lives under the skin) even if they have warts or not.
-People are only infectious when they have the warts.

 Warts can be treated in one of four ways: